 2011-06-11

-Preventing a file from being committed if it contains a certain keyword
+Preventing a file from being committed to SVN if it contains a certain keyword

 If you are a developer with any real-world experience to speak of, you have undoubtedly come across the following situation: you made a change which was not meant to be committed, (for instance, some debug statement or some mock-up of functionality meant to be filled-in later,) and then you forgot about it and went ahead and committed all of your code.
 This mishap can be a cause of severe frustration for your fellow co-workers, and the source for memorable "WTF moments" for the QA department.